luiz-flamorim/7-digit-display-and-camera/README.md

 1. **JavaScript/Web Application** (p5.js): Captures video, processes it into a grid, and sends active cell data to Arduino
 2. **Arduino Firmware**: Receives data via serial communication and controls a matrix of MAX7219 7-segment display modules

-The system creates a 5×8 grid (40 cells) that maps directly to 40 7-segment digits arranged in 5 modules of 8 digits each.
+The system creates a controlable grid that maps directly to 7-segment digits arranged in a matrix.

 ## How It Works